RegMix: Data Mixing Augmentation for Regression: Experiments

-We empirically show that the linearity of a regression model only holds within certain data distances using the following simple experiment.
+We empirically show that the greater the data distance between two examples, the more the interpolated labels are inconsistent with the distribution of the training data.
 Given a dataset, we first train a regression model.
 We then generate mixed examples and compute the RMSE between their interpolated labels and the labels predicted by the regression model.
 While the regression model is not perfect, the relative trend of the error gives sufficient insight.
-Fig.~\ref{fig:labelerror1} indeed shows increasing label errors for larger data distances for the three real datasets.
+Fig.~\ref{fig:labelerror1} indeed shows increasing label errors for larger data distances for the three real datasets {\sf NO2}, {\sf Bike}, and {\sf Product}.
 We also train regression models on top of augmented training sets where we only mix examples within certain distance ranges.
-As a result, mixing examples with larger distances has increasingly-negative effects on the model performances as we show in Fig.~\ref{fig:datadistance}.
+Figs.~\ref{fig:datadistance_no2}--\ref{fig:datadistance_product} show the model performances using RMSE for the three real datasets when mixing examples with different ranges of distances.
+Although the results vary by dataset, the overall trend is that increasing the data distance eventually causes the RMSE to increase to the extent that it is not worth mixing examples anymore.